Interested in becoming a school governor?

 What support will I get?

-To support governors we provide a comprehensive training package to schools.
-We also provide telephone support via our development officers and a wealth of governance information.
+To support and develop governors we provide a professional clerking service, and a comprehensive governor training and development package to schools and academies.
+We also provide advice and support via telephone, email and virtual platform (if required).

 Who can become a governor?